 If you are wanting to start simplifying your life as well, but don’t know where to start, here are 5 things you can start doing right away.

 1. Decide what you want your life to look like.

 What are your goals?
 What are your priorities?
 What things are weighing you down or holding you back?
 Write it all down, then refer back to that list daily.
 Let it guide your decisions so that you can live your life proactively, not reactively.

-Take 15 minutes to just be quiet, to get centered, and to put it all out there before God.
+Take 15-30 minutes each morning to just be quiet, get centered, collect your thoughts, focus your priorities, make a to-do list, and to meditate or put it all out there before God in prayer.
 If your mornings are normally rushed, try getting up 15 minutes earlier, but don’t miss the opportunity to start the day with purpose.

 If that’s too severe for you, perhaps just make a conscious effort to not watch television for the next few weeks.
 You’d be surprised how little you miss it!
 Likewise, make a choice to limit the other mindless distractions in your life–facebook, texting, video games, etc.

 Challenge yourself and your family to spend $0 on non-essential items for 30 days.
 Eat from your pantry & freezer, wear, use, and entertain yourself with only that which you have on hand.
-No eating out, no gifts, no “special purchases,” no nothing.
-Can you do it?
+No eating out, no Starbucks, no gifts, no “special purchases,” no nothing.